-WA-360-P was renewed in early 2012 for a further five year period.
-The Joint Venture licensed the available Foxhound multi-client 3D seismic data on permit to confirm the validity of the Maxwell prospect.
+WA-360-P was renewed in early 2012 for a further 5 year period.
+The JV licenced the available Foxhound multiclient 3D seismic data on permit to confirm the validity of the Maxwell prospect.
 The adjoining WA-269-P Joint Venture drilled Ananke-1 during 2012 targeting the same play concept as the Maxwell prospect.
 Ananke-1 did not encounter any hydrocarbons although the reason for its failure is unknown and its impact on Maxwell is not clear.
 MEO has elected to divest and is actively marketing its interest.